 Which produce goes bad fastest after a trip to the market?
-A betting man would say “lettuce,” with some varieties wilting almost as soon as they hit the shopping bag.
+A betting person would say “lettuce,” with some varieties wilting almost as soon as they hit the shopping bag.
 It doesn’t have to be this way.
-Homegrown lettuce is: Fresher More flavorful More...
+Homegrown lettuce is: Fresher More flavorful...

 Metro Los Angeles is home to several species of hummingbirds, with Anna’s hummingbird being the most common year-round resident.
 These tiny, energetic creatures bring energy, life, and brilliant color to a garden and keep curious house cats entertained for...